jhnnsrs/arnheim/README.md

 ## License

-This project is preliminary licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details, changes to License are imminent
+This project is yet to be licensed, consider private

 ## Acknowledgments